konratp/uchicago-data-visualization/homework-02.md

                           seats >= 350 ~ "Jumbo")))
 ```

+The dataset `chi_flights_planes` consists of 240031 rows and 27 columns.
 Looking at the distribution of seats per plane leaving Chicago might
 give us insights into the sizes of the different planes.
 We can see that
 roughly, the distribution is quadrimodal, with clusters of planes